 This class provides students with basic knowledge and practice with tools and equipment found in a residential metal shop.
 Pressure drop and velocity calculations necessary for duct design are covered.
 This laboratory intensive course provides students with considerable hands-on practice with professional-grade tools found in a sheet metal shop.
-Academic portions of the course are completed using MyHVACLab© web-based academic training.
 Prerequisite: None.